tfausak/tfausak.github.io/_posts/2015-11-15-automatically-generate-purescript-documentation.md

 title: Automatically generate PureScript documentation
 ---

+<aside>Pulp, the PureScript build tool, can do this for you now.
+Read more about <a href="https://github.com/bodil/pulp/blob/v10.0.0/README.md#releasing-packages">releasing packages</a> with Pulp.</aside>

 Recently I have been pouring a lot of time into PureScript projects.
 The canonical source for PureScript packages and documentation is [Pursuit][1].
 It annoyed me that I had to manually generate and upload my documentation whenever